inside

 Operating heat pumps in a cascade

-Suitable Kermi heat pumps for cascade switching
+Suitable Kermi heat pump for cascading

-Air/water heat pump outdoor installation
+• Air/water heat pump for outdoor installation

-Air/water heat pump indoor installation
+• Air/water heat pump for indoor installation

-Brine/water heat pump indoor installation
+• Brine/water heat pump for indoor installation

 Benefits:

-• An active cooling function is possible.
+• An active cooling function is provided.